Plahn Nyarn District: Government

 The tribe as a whole is divided into three main family groups comprising twelve subdivisions.
-The reasons for the divisions are on account of repeated conflicts and dissatisfactions among the three distinct original families.
+The reasons for the divisions are due to repeated conflicts and dissatisfactions among the three distinct original families.
 They felt that this would enable them to multiply, expand and to build the tribe more effectively.
 They also wanted a separate and independent leadership for each division.

 Below are the three original family groups and their subdivisions: